 ‘Nick Campbell is the stand out partner to mention.
 I mentioned above his balance and measured approach.
 I also found that I could have a true dialogue with him at all times.
 In sensitive matters my views were fully taken on board and I felt as though I had a partner and a friend in the journey.
 Nick allowed me to set the pace alongside him, and allowed me to voice my concerns at all times, and then gave me the confidence to proceed knowing that he was in support at all times.
 The value of this cannot be under estimated during such a difficult period.
 I am certain it could have been far more traumatic with another practice with less experience.’

 In addition to representing employees in contentious matters, such as unfair dismissal and discrimination claims, Gorvins Solicitors also provides advice on contracts of employment and exit agreements.
-Many of the team's clients are senior executives, and it also acts for groups of employees in redundancies.
+Many of the team’s clients are senior executives, and it also acts for groups of employees in redundancies.
 Practice head David Walton is experienced in a broad range of employment matters, and is noted for his work as an advocate before employment tribunals.
-Danielle Ayres is also a key partner in the team, and is noted for her expertise in pregnancy and maternity discrimination.
 Associate Nyaradzo Nyakatawa is praised by clients.

 Other key lawyers: